H. Wayne Huizenga Club in Palm City

 This program teaches Club members the Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship.

 NetSmartz is a program for Club members ages 6 - 18.
 Members participate in 15 online sessions that teach them techniques to sidestep risks and exploitation while using the Internet.

 Under the guidance of a Club Director and Teen Program Specialist, small groups of teens meet together and brainstorm ways to improve their Club and community.
 The Keystone Club affords teens the opportunity to gain valuable leadership and service experience through academic success, career exploration, and community service.

 Paws to Read

 In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, without judgment, to trained dogs.
-Participants learn and develop bonds with a caring adult.
+Participants also develop bonds with a caring adult.

 Mandatory tutoring and homework help program in which youth ages 6 -18 develop academic, behavioral, and social skills.
 Members receive one-on-one instruction and participate in high-yield learning activities.

 Developed by a research team at San Diego State University, SPARK is our flagship physical activity program.
-Every Club member ages 6-18 participate in SPARK for a minimum of 30 minutes a day, five days a week.
+Every Club member ages 6-18 participates in SPARK for a minimum of 30 minutes per day, five days a week.